 Upper-air UV units should only be installed in buildings with ceilings that are more than seven feet tall.
 That should place the UV-C energy level above the heads of customers, patients, and employees.

 If your space is smaller or has much higher ceilings, there are still upper-room UV options that can work for you.
 Contact us for a free lighting consultation.

 Upper-air units have very few limitations beyond the ceiling height requirement.
-They can be used in patient waiting rooms, busy retail areas, crowded restaurants, or lobbies.
+They can be used in patient waiting rooms, busy retail areas, crowded restaurants, school classrooms, or lobbies.

-But we've created a four-step process to help you get an idea on how much you'll spend to install upper-room germicidal UV products.
+But we've created a four-step process to help you get an idea on how much you'll spend to install upper-air germicidal UV products.